scottpham/my-brunch-template/README.md

 # Brunch app

-This is a HTML5 application, built with [Brunch](http://brunch.io).
+This is a HTML5 template, built with [Brunch](http://brunch.io).

+It's mostly just the Dead Simple Skeleton Brunch provides but with a little more folder organization.

 ## Getting started
 * Install (if you don't have them):
     * [Node.js](http://nodejs.org): `brew install node` on OS X
     * [Brunch](http://brunch.io): `npm install -g brunch`
     * Brunch plugins and app dependencies: `npm install`

 * Run:
     * `brunch watch --server` — watches the project with continuous rebuild.
-This will also launch HTTP server with [pushState](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history).
+This will also launch HTTP server with [Browser Sync](https://github.com/ocombe/browser-sync-brunch)
     * `brunch build --production` — builds minified project for production
 * Learn:
     * `public/` dir is fully auto-generated and served by HTTP server.
 Write your code in `app/` dir.